microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0-beta/Get-MgUserCalendarSchedule.md

 }

 # A UPN can also be used as -UserId.
-Get-MgUserDefaultCalendarSchedule -UserId $userId -BodyParameter $params
+Get-MgBetaUserDefaultCalendarSchedule -UserId $userId -BodyParameter $params
 ```

-This example shows how to use the Get-MgUserCalendarSchedule Cmdlet.
+This example shows how to use the Get-MgBetaUserCalendarSchedule Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).